tilos/AWebServer/README.md

 and, if Json is needed, on aJson lib ( (c) 2001, Marcus Nowotny ) (https://github.com/interactive-matter/aJson).

 There is also a real time support and Udp-discovery included.
-All features can be tested with DuinoExplorer, available on codeplex (http://duinoexplorer.codeplex.com/).
+All features can be tested with DuinoExplorer from Windows (available on codeplex http://duinoexplorer.codeplex.com/) or DuinoFinder from iOS (https://duinofinder.codeplex.com/).